iKooruHQ/sorobot-ai/README.md

 ### Soroban Smart Contract Docs, LangChain & Supabase: Create a Coding AI to help you development with Soroban

-Leverage the power of Sorobot AI combined with LangChain, Supabase, and Next.js.
+Leverage the power of Soroban AI combined with LangChain, Supabase, TypeScript, OpenAI, and Next.js.
 LangChain is a cutting-edge framework designed for building scalable AI/LLM apps, and Supabase provides an open-source Postgres database with capabilities to store embeddings through a pg vector extension.
-You can customize Sorobot AI to your stellar blockchain project.

 ## Tutorial Video: Watch Now

 Need Help?
-Connect on the with me on the Stellar Development Discord Server.
+Connect on the [Stellar Developers Discord](NickThoroughman on Discord)

 🖼️ Dive into the visual guide folder to visually comprehend this repository and the tutorial.